HengchaoChen/HengchaoChen.github.io/_pages/about.md

 ---
 permalink: /
 excerpt: "About me"
-title: "Welcome to Archer Hengchao Chen's Homepage! (陈恒超)"
+title: "Welcome to Hengchao Chen's Homepage! (陈恒超)"
 author_profile: true
 redirect_from:
   - /about/